MarciaSatie/wd2_WeatherApp/README.md

 **Add images** : To import images to the project<br>
 reference: https://www.geeksforgeeks.org/web-tech/express-js-express-static-function/

-**How to fix ReferenceError: __dirname** : When i was trying to import an image usinge the tutorial above, I was getting the error "ReferenceError:__dirnames".
+**How to fix ReferenceError: __dirname** : When I was trying to import an image usinge the tutorial above, I was getting the error "ReferenceError:__dirnames".
 To fix that I follwoed the tutorial from GeeksforGeeks: <br>
 reference:https://www.geeksforgeeks.org/node-js/how-to-fix-referenceerror-dirname-is-not-defined-in-es-module-scope-in-javascript/